Balaton Sound Review: A European Electric Music Fesitval

 Welcome to Balaton Sound, one of Europe's largest open air electric music festivals, with DJs from all around the world.
 Set in one of Hungary's most beautiful locations - on the banks of the gigantic Lake Balaton, which is so big it's affectionately nicknamed the Hungarian Sea.
-[This post was last updated on the 16th of September, 2023.]

-Our Review of Balaton Sound Music Festival
+Our Honest Review of Balaton Sound Festival

 Although this thus has the potential to be a very one-sided and biased blog post about Balaton Sound, I can tell you up-front: it isn't.
 I had a fun time, yes, but there were downsides too and I will tell you about them.
 I'm not here to curry favour with some company that's probably not going to read this post anyway.
 And even if they did, my integrity means more to me than money (plus they didn't pay me lol).
 Put frankly, I'm in the position of having tried the tickets, and I'm allowed to be honest.
 Because I want to give you, dear reader, an honest view (from my perspective) because that's what I'd like to read in your position.